Reusable launch vehicle: Extra weight

 Reusable stages weigh more than equivalent expendable stages.
 This is unavoidable due to the supplementary systems, landing gear and/or surplus propellant needed to land a stage.
 The actual mass penalty depends on the vehicle and the return mode chosen.

 Refurbishment

 After the launcher lands, it may need to be refurbished to prepare it for its next flight.
 This process may be lengthy and expensive.
 The launcher may not be able to be recertified as human-rated after refurbishment, although SpaceX has flown reused Falcon 9 boosters for human missions.
 There is eventually a limit on how many times a launcher can be refurbished before it has to be retired, but how often a launcher can be reused differs significantly between the various launch system designs.

+Return to launch site

+After 1980, but before the 2010s, two orbital launch vehicles developed the capability to return to the launch site (RTLS).
+Both the US Space Shuttle—with one of its abort modes—and the Soviet Buran had a designed-in capability to return a part of the launch vehicle to the launch site via the mechanism of horizontal-landing of the spaceplane portion of the launch vehicle.
+In both cases, the main vehicle thrust structure and the large propellant tank were expendable, as had been the standard procedure for all orbital launch vehicles flown prior to that time.
+Both were subsequently demonstrated on actual orbital nominal flights, although both also had an abort mode during launch that could conceivably allow the crew to land the spaceplane following an off-nominal launch.

+In the 2000s, both SpaceX and Blue Origin have privately developed a set of technologies to support vertical landing of the booster stage of a launch vehicle.
+After 2010, SpaceX undertook a development program to acquire the ability to bring back and vertically land a part of the Falcon 9 orbital launch vehicle: the first stage.
+The first successful landing was done in December 2015, since then several additional rocket stages landed either at a landing pad adjacent to the launch site or on an landing platform at sea, some distance away from the launch site.
+The Falcon Heavy is similarly designed to reuse the three cores comprising its first stage.
+On its first flight in February 2018, the two outer cores successfully returned to the launch site landing pads while the center core targeted the landing platform at sea but did not successfully land on it.